damncabbage/deadname.id.au/_posts/2017-01-09-effective-types-a-parameterised-type-primer-flow.markdown

 // this case) that prevents us from mixing up with other strings. class UserID extends TypeWrapper<string> {}
 ```

-PS: One last note, on terminology.
-In case you run into this in future, the concept of having these parameterised types is sometimes called "Generics" (see Java, C#, the Go "Generics" debate, etc), and is *mostly* like something called "Parametricity".<sup>[2](#note-2)</sup>

 <small id="note-1">1.
 Flow has an (unfortunate? intentionally designed?) backdoor that lets you figure out what the items are; I've covered this in [another post](/blog/2017/01/flow-and-refined-type-parameters/).</small>